django-webtest/django-webtest/README.rst

 (see django-test-utils package) and I also enjoy it much.
-But I prefer WebTest over twill because twill is old (last release is in 2007), communicate via HTTP instead of WSGI (though there is workaround for that), lacks support for unicode and have a much larger codebase to hack on.
+But I prefer WebTest over twill because twill is old (last release is in 2007), communicate via HTTP instead of WSGI (though there is workaround for that), lacks support for unicode and have a much larger codebase to hack on. django-webtest also is able to provide access to the names of rendered templates and template context just like native django TestClient.
 Twill however understands HTML better and is more mature so consider it if WebTest doesn't fit for some reason.